ubiav/concord4pi/README.md

  - Moved MQTT file persistence caching directory to /tmp/concord4pi.
 As /tmp is generally a memdisk, this also speeds up the communication.
  - ISSUE #8 High CPU Utilization: Added sleep statements to allow the thread loops to pass control back to any other processes that need it.
  - ISSUE #7 Text Order Problem: Changed references of "areapartition" or "AreaPartition" to "partitionarea" or "PartitionArea" (respectively) to align with the order of the numerical value in the MQTT topics
+ - Updated JAR file with updates and included library files in JAR.
+This now does not require a long classpath listing to start the service.
+See [start.sh](startup/start.sh) for an example of these changes.
+    - Note: The JAVA_HOME and PATH statements in the start.sh file were also removed as these are highly system dependent.
+In most cases, a properly installed Java JRE will already have these variables set, so it is not essential to reset them.

 ----